emmanuelgonz/emmanuelgonz.github.io/_posts/2021-09-20-terminal-git-irods.md

 2. Right-click on the Windows Start icon, click on Run, type ```winver```.
 Confirm that you meet the requirements below.

 ---
-**WSL 2 requirements**
+**WSL 2 requirements**:

-  x64 systems: Version 1903 or higher, with Build 18362 or higher.
+  - x64 systems: Version 1903 or higher, with Build 18362 or higher.

-  ARM64 systems: Version 2004 or higher, with Build 19041 or higher.
+  - ARM64 systems: Version 2004 or higher, with Build 19041 or higher.

 ---

-3. Enable the Virtual Machine feature by running:
+1. Enable the Virtual Machine feature by running:
 ```
 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```